-Like many Mediterranean herbs, when you grow oregano you’ll discover quickly that it’s prolific.
-It spreads with ease, although seldom reaching more than 18”-24” across per plant, and it produces new leaves consistently.
+Like many Mediterranean herbs, when you grow oregano, you’ll discover quickly that it’s prolific.
+It spreads easily, although seldom reaching more than 18”-24” across per plant, and it consistently produces new leaves.

-Getting oregano established is actually extremely easy.
+Getting an oregano plant established is actually extremely easy.
 Let’s discuss planting oregano for the best chances of garden success.

-If you’re in an area where the temperature stays above freezing, you can have oregano growing year-round.
-However, you’ll still want to plant it in the spring when possible as it has the best chance of getting established before summer’s heat comes on.
+If you’re in an area where the temperature stays above freezing, you can plant oregano and have it growing year-round.
+However, you’ll still want to plant it in the spring when possible, as it has the best chance of getting established before summer’s heat comes on.

 Sow seed indoors 6-10 weeks before the last spring frost date.
 Use a seed starting tray and barely cover the seed with a fine seed starting mix.
 Keep the soil moist and at a temperature of 70 degrees Fahrenheit.
 You should have germination in 10-21 days.

-When the last frost has passed, harden off your oregano to the outdoor weather, then plant them in the garden at the same depth they’d been planted in their pot.
+When the last frost has passed, harden off your oregano plant outdoors, then plant them in the garden at the same depth they’d been planted in their pot.
 You can also plant oregano in grow bags (try Root Pouch bags!) or other containers instead of directly in the ground or a raised bed.
 Make sure your grow bags or pots are at least 10-12” across by 8-10” deep, as this ensures plenty of room.

 Those in the warm southern US, particularly in California or Florida, can also plant oregano in that interlude between summer and fall.
 The plant needs to be established and growing happily in its location before any cold snaps begin, so keep that in mind.
-Oregano grows best in USDA zones 5-10.
+Grow oregano easily in USDA zones 5-10.

 When transplanting your oregano plant, make sure that it isn’t rootbound.
 Loosen up the soil around the roots, untangling any roots that are spiraling.
-Try to spread out the roots when setting it into its container or bed, as this will help the young plant to stretch out and find sources of moisture.
+Try to spread out the roots when setting them into their container or bed, as this will help young plants stretch out and find sources of moisture.

-As long as the growing conditions are right, oregano plants can do well indoors as well as outdoors.
-Keep in mind that oregano craves light and sun, so choose a spot that receives full sun, or provide a grow light.
-This is actually a great candidate as an indoor herb garden plant.
+As long as the growing conditions are right, you can grow oregano plants outdoors as well as indoors.
+Keep in mind that oregano craves light and sun, so choose a spot that receives full sun or provide a grow light.
+This is actually a great candidate for an indoor herb garden plant.

-While we’ve talked about planting, we haven’t covered how to grow oregano.
+While we’ve talked about planting an oregano plant, we haven’t covered how to grow oregano.
 Let’s go over the proper care methods for these delicious herbs.

 Sun and Temperature

 If your plant is likely to be exposed to frosts or freezes, provide a cold frame or floating row cover to add a little protection.
-In addition, oregano planted in pots can often be more susceptible to the cold as the plastic doesn’t insulate the roots as well, so consider insulation of some sort around plastic pots.
+In addition, when you plant oregano in pots, it can often be more susceptible to the cold as the plastic doesn’t insulate the roots as well, so consider insulation of some sort around plastic pots.